Stochastic resonance of rotating particles in turbulence

 \subsection{Stochastic resonance}

-To determine whether SR occurs, we focus on the phase lag angle and its behavior across different parameter settings.
-We summarize the time-averaged value of $\langle \dot{\beta}\rangle/\omega_\eta$ in one phase diagram (Fig.~\ref{fig:main_fig4}a), with $\omega_\eta/\omega_a$ (vertical axis) quantifying the relative turbulent fluctuation intensity (noise) to the applied magnetic field strength and $\omega_H/\omega_a$ (horizontal axis) distinguishing noiseless subcritical, critical ($\omega_H/\omega_a=1/2$, marked by the black dot-dashed line), and supercritical states.
+To determine whether SR occurs, we focus on the $\beta$ and its behavior across different parameter settings.
+We summarize the time-averaged value of $\langle \dot{\beta}\rangle/\omega_\eta$ in one phase diagram (Fig.~\ref{fig:fig4}a), with $\omega_\eta/\omega_a$ (vertical axis) quantifying the relative turbulent fluctuation intensity (noise) to the applied magnetic field strength, and $\omega_H/\omega_a$ (horizontal axis) distinguishing noiseless subcritical, critical (i.e., $\omega_H/\omega_a=1/2$, black dot-dashed line), and supercritical states.

-For a fixed $\omega_H/\omega_a$ in the subcritical regime, the particle rotation in the co-rotating frame $\langle \dot{\beta}\rangle/\omega_\eta$ exhibits a non-monotonic dependence on noise intensity (Fig.~\ref{fig:main_fig4}b), with a pronounced resonant peak at $\omega_\eta/\omega_a \approx 1$ when $\omega_H/\omega_a<1/2$, indicating that resonance arises at the transition from the ``phase-locked'' regime to the ``turbulent-dynamics'' regime.
-This is a clear suggestion that the observed resonance behavior results from the cooperation between turbulent fluctuations and magnetic forcing.
-The resonance mechanism can be interpreted via an effective potential well framework (Fig.~\ref{fig:main_fig4}c), where the magnetic field induces a cosine-type potential (i.e., $-\frac{\omega_a}{4}\cos{2\beta}$) modulated by a linear term (i.e., $-\omega_H\beta$), while turbulence acts as a stochastic noise.
+For a fixed $\omega_H/\omega_a$ in the subcritical regime ($\omega_H/\omega_a<1/2$), the particle rotation in the co-rotating frame $\langle \dot{\beta}\rangle/\omega_\eta$ exhibits a non-monotonic dependence on noise intensity (Fig.~\ref{fig:fig4}b), with a pronounced resonant peak at $\omega_\eta/\omega_a \approx 1$, indicating that resonance arises at the transition from the ``phase-locked'' regime to the ``turbulent-dynamics'' regime.
+This is a clear suggestion that the observed resonance behavior results from the cooperation between turbulent fluctuations and magnetic forcing. \bzq{Stochastic resonance is also clearly observed experimentally, as shown in Fig.\ref{fig:fig4}c: diamonds denote the experimental results at $\omega_H/\omega_a = 0.12 \pm 0.01$ (corresponding to the points marked in the phase diagram in Fig.~\ref{fig:fig4}a), while circles represent the simulation results at a comparable value of $\omega_H/\omega_a$ for direct comparison.
+The experimental and simulation results agree reasonably well; at the resonance peak, the experimental curve appears flatter which can be attributed to effects of polydispersity of the particles used in experiments.} The resonance mechanism can be interpreted via an effective potential well framework (Fig.~\ref{fig:fig4}d), where the magnetic field induces a cosine-type potential (i.e., $-\frac{\omega_a}{4}\cos{2\beta}$) modulated by a linear term (i.e., $-\omega_H\beta$), while turbulence acts as a stochastic noise.